-Staged in K11 Art Foundation’s pop-up venue, a space previously used to show future building projects that continue to change the urban landscape around Hong Kong, HACK SPACE forms an alternative hacker narrative, weaving moments from the history of western hacker activity with artworks that rethink space through unconventional methodologies of making and thinking.
-The exhibition presents works by eleven artists entering into dialogue with the work of Simon Denny, who has designed the layout of the exhibition as a ‘skyline’ of sculptures, installations and video works.
-Many of the works will sit on pedestals that Denny has had refashioned from a real-estate display occupying the room before HACK SPACE.
-A physical open-sourcing turned sculptural framework, these “distributed” pedestals suggest the alternative networks redefining innovation in Hong Kong, Shenzhen and beyond.
+Staged in K11 Art Foundation’s pop-up venue, a space previously used to show future building projects that continue to change the urban landscape around Hong Kong, HACK SPACE formed an alternative hacker narrative, weaving moments from the history of western hacker activity with artworks that rethink space through unconventional methodologies of making and thinking.
+The exhibition presented works by eleven artists entering into dialogue with the work of Simon Denny, who designed the layout of the exhibition as a ‘skyline’ of sculptures, installations and video works.
+Many of the works sat on pedestals that Denny had refashioned from a real-estate display occupying the room before HACK SPACE.
+A physical open-sourcing turned sculptural framework, these “distributed” pedestals suggested the alternative networks redefining innovation in Hong Kong, Shenzhen and beyond.

-There will be a discussion about the exhibition with Simon Denny and Amira Gad, moderated by Hans Ulrich-Obrist, on Wednesday 23 March 2016.
-Click here for more information.
+There was a discussion about the exhibition with Simon Denny and Amira Gad, moderated by Hans Ulrich-Obrist, on Wednesday 23 March 2016.

-Following its presentation in Hong Kong, Simon Denny’s Serpentine exhibition will continue its tour to WIELS Centre for Contemporary Art in Brussels, Belgium opening on 18 May 2016.
+Following its presentation in Hong Kong, Simon Denny’s Serpentine exhibition continued its tour to WIELS Centre for Contemporary Art in Brussels, Belgium which opened on 18 May 2016.

 K11 Art Foundation

 Founded by Adrian Cheng in 2010, the K11 Art Foundation (KAF) is a registered not-for-profit organisation, which supports the development of Chinese contemporary art from Greater China by providing a creative platform that nurtures artistic talents and brings them to the international stage.
 Not only does KAF support artists, the Foundation also serves as an incubator for young Chinese curators.